ATell-SoundTheory/CliffordAlgebras.jl/README.md

 CliffordAlgebras provides a low level implementation that is common to all Clifford algebras.
 Functions that are specific to certain algebras can be added on top using the tools provided here.

+Optional integrations: PrettyTables is supported via a package extension.
+If PrettyTables is present in your environment, `cayleytable` and `signaturetable` use it for rendering; otherwise, a Unicode fallback renderer is used with the same layout tested in CI.

 ## Installation

 Install via the Julia package manager: